jgraley/cotest/coroutines/docs/working-with-gmock.md

 }
 ```
 The calls do not in fact have to occur in order: `PenDown()` then `PenUp()`.
 They could occur in the reverse order and this test would still pass.

-In the above test, we could use a wildcarded watch, and check that the coroutine
-got the right call inside the coroutine body.
+In the above test, we could use a wildcarded watch, and check that the coroutine got the correct call inside the coroutine body.

 > [!TIP]
 > This is how we can introduce Cotest gradually, or in a limited way, to